Sassafras oil overdose

 - Fluids through a vein (by IV)

 Sassafras oil is very toxic.
-If damage to the kidneys has occurred, it may take several months to heal.
-Sassafras oil can also cause cancer with long-term exposure.
+If damage to the liver or kidneys occurs, it may take several months to heal.
+Sassafras oil can also cause cancer if someone uses it for a long time.